|Hello and Welcome

 This short, eight-page, brightly colored brochure is prepared especially for teachers and parents.
-It is available in 21 languages, (Arabic, Chinese, Dutch, English, Farsi, Filipino, French, Gujarati, Hungarian, Icelandic, Italian, Japanese, Korean, Polish, Punjabi, Romanian, Russian, Spanish, Turkish, Ukrainian, and Urdu) and provides the following information in an easy-to-read format:
+It is available in 30 languages, (Arabic, Bahasa Indonesian, Chinese, Czech, Dutch, English, Farsi, Filipino, French, German, Gujarati, Hebrew, Hungarian, Icelandic, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Punjabi, Romanian, Russian, Slovak, Somali, Spanish, Tigrinya, Turkish, Ukrainian, and Urdu) and provides the following information in an easy-to-read format:

 The image on the cover of the brochure, a hand holding a red balloon, is more than decorative.
 It is a reminder that home languages are as fragile as a balloon.
 If they are not maintained and protected, the hand will open, the balloon will fly away, and the home language will be lost.